 What is Jyeshtha Nakshatra?

 Jyeshtha is the eighteenth of the 27 nakshatras in Vedic astrology, spanning 16°40′ to 30°00′ of Vrischika (Scorpio).
 Its name means "the eldest" or "the greatest."
 It is presided over by Indra, king of the Devas, and ruled by Mercury in the Vimshottari Dasha system.
-Its symbols are the royal umbrella and the circular amulet, and its primary star is Antares (Alpha Scorpii) - one of the four royal stars of the ancient sky.
+Its symbols are the royal umbrella and the circular amulet, and its primary star is Antares (Alpha Scorpii), often grouped with the so-called Royal Stars in fixed-star astrology.

 Which planet rules Jyeshtha Nakshatra?